Transparent dark purple Insurte logo

 Can US citizens enter the Schengen area?

-This agreement isn’t unlimited, however.
-There is a maximum.
+This agreement isn’t unlimited, though.
+There is a maximum time limit.
 US citizens can enjoy visa-free travel for up to 90 days in a 180-day period.
 If your trip exceeds 90 days, you will need to apply for a visa.

 The Schengen area and its external borders